3liz/lizmap-documentation/source/install/pre_requirements.rst

     This variable will **expose** server settings such as QGIS server version, which is used by Lizmap Web Client 3.5.

+    The Lizmap API URL must be also configured in the administration interface.

     If you are using `Py-QGIS-Server <https://docs.3liz.org/py-qgis-server/>`_, you must explicit publish this API as well :

     .. code-block:: ini